ClaudiaSuccar/FactorOfNum/README.md

     print(num)
 ```

-3. Numbers that return a 0 are factors of the input.
+3. Numbers that return 0 are factors of the input.
 The program returns a list of numbers between 1 and 100 and higlights factors of the the input.

 _Example:_